ternaus/ternaus.github.io/_posts/2021-12-15-Albumentations.markdown

 These are top ten repositories, which have Albumentations as a dependency.

 What can we do better?
-* We can look for questions at StackOverflow about image augmentations and answer them with code using Albumentations.
+* We can look for questions at Stack Overflow about image augmentations and answer them with code using Albumentations.

 ### Other experiments